 Our future growth depends on penetrating new markets, adapting existing communications products to new applications, and introducing new communications products that achieve market acceptance.
 Accordingly, we are actively applying our communications expertise to design and develop new hardware and software products and enhance existing products.
-We spent \$15.8 million in fiscal year 2006, \$8.1 million in fiscal year 2005 and \$10.0 million in fiscal year 2004 in research and development activities.
-We expect to continue to spend discretionary funds on research and development in the near future.
-The amount of funds spent on research and development projects is dependent on the amount and mix of customer funded development, the types of technology being developed and the affordability of the technology being developed.
+We spent \$21.6 million in fiscal year 2007, \$15.8 million in fiscal year 2006 and \$8.1 million in fiscal year 2005 in research and development activities.
+We expect to continue to spend discretionary funds on research and development and mix of customer funded development, the types of technology being developed and the affordability of the technology being developed.
 Because we account for research and development as an operating expense, these expenditures will adversely affect our earnings in the near future.
-Our research and development produce successful results, which could materially harm our business and impair the value of our common stock.
+Our research and development may not produce successful results, which could materially harm our business and impair the value of our common stock.